432 Park Avenue: 2010s

-In 2016, Linda Macklowe filed for divorce from Harry Macklowe.
-As part of the divorce proceedings, she filed a lawsuit in September 2017 claiming that Harry illegally shrunk a condo on the building's 78th floor that Linda had agreed to purchase for $14.4 million.
-The couple initially agreed to purchase "his and hers" condominiums on the 78th floor in 2013, with Linda occupying the smaller "A" unit and Harry purchasing the larger "B" unit.
-After paying a deposit of $2.2 million, Linda claimed that the developers delayed closing four times and shrunk her unit from 2,663 sqft to 1,766 sqft, giving the additional space to Harry's neighboring "B" unit.
-The divorce court judge ordered the tower's developers to give Linda until December 21, 2017, to decide whether to purchase the downsized unit.
-Linda instead chose to remain at the couple's penthouse in the nearby Plaza Hotel and dropped her lawsuit over the unit's shrinkage in exchange for the return of her $2.2 million deposit.
-The divorce trial also revealed that Macklowe earned just $2.5 million from his investment in 432 Park Avenue and held only a $15.7 million equity stake in the retail portion of the development.
+Linda Macklowe filed for divorce from Harry Macklowe in 2016, and a trial was held between September and December 2017 to determine how their fortune should be split.
+During the trial, Linda claimed that Harry had illegally shrunk a condo on the building's 78th floor that Linda had agreed to purchase for $14.4 million.
+The couple had initially agreed to purchase separate, adjacent condominiums on the 78th floor in 2013, with Linda occupying a smaller "A" unit and Harry a larger "B" unit.
+After paying a deposit of $2.2 million, Linda claimed that the developers delayed closing four times and downsized her unit by transferring some floor area to Harry's neighboring unit.
+At the end of the trial, Linda chose not to move into her Park Avenue unit.
+Instead, she remained at the couple's penthouse in the nearby Plaza Hotel and dropped her lawsuit over the unit's shrinkage in exchange for the return of her $2.2 million deposit.
+The divorce trial also revealed that Macklowe had earned far less from 432 Park Avenue than originally anticipated; sources disagree on the exact amount, but The Real Deal estimated his profit at $2.5 million.

 Top of 432 Park Avenue following its completion.
 Twelve floors below the top is one of the five two-story windbreaks, which are unenclosed and serve to reduce the tower's wind load.

 Following his subsequent marriage to Patricia Landeau, Macklowe installed a 1,008 sqft portrait of the couple taken by Studio Harcourt on the northwest corner of the tower's retail space in March 2019.
 The wedding's 200-person reception took place on the building's 78th floor in a condo that was turned into a temporary ballroom.
 The building also hosted an event for theater director Robert Wilson's Watermill Center as part of the Park Avenue Armory's "Armory Week" of art sales in January 2018.
 The event, attended by Macklowe, Zac Posen, and Claude Grunitzky, was notable for employing multiple nude performers in a departure from the more classically focused events of Armory Week which centered on 18th and 19th century art.